paul-hammant/tbd/content/continuous-integration/index.md

 commits too.
 {{< /note >}}

+There are many CI technologies and services available for teams to use.
+Some are free, and some are open source.
+Some store the configuration for a pipeline in VCS, and some store it somewhere else.
+In order to more smoothly support [branch for release](branch_for_release/), the best CI tools co-locate the configuration for a pipeline in the trunk too.

 ## Verifications

 Every dev team bigger than say three people needs a CI daemon to guard the codebase against bad work and mistakes of